THE MARSHALL LAB

 Picture

-61. Wu SL, Sánchez HM, Henry JM, Citron DT, Zhang Q, Compton KE, Liang B, Verma A, Cummings DAT, Le Menach A, Scott TW, Wilson AL, Lindsay SW, Moyes CL, Hancock PA, Russell TL, Burkot TR, Marshall JM, Kiware S, Reiner RC, Smith DL (2020) Vector bionomics and vectorial capacity as emergent properties of mosquito behaviors and ecology.
+61. Wu SL, Sánchez C. HM, Henry JM, Citron DT, Zhang Q, Compton KE, Liang B, Verma A, Cummings DAT, Le Menach A, Scott TW, Wilson AL, Lindsay SW, Moyes CL, Hancock PA, Russell TL, Burkot TR, Marshall JM, Kiware S, Reiner RC, Smith DL (2020) Vector bionomics and vectorial capacity as emergent properties of mosquito behaviors and ecology.
 PLoS Computational Biology 16: e1007446

 https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007446